Elevating LGBTQIA+ Women with Annise Parker

 “A government that represents its diverse communities is critical to a well-functioning democracy.
-Yet LGBTQ people hold just 0.13 percent of elected positions, despite the most conservative estimates showing LGBTQ people as 4.5 percent of the U.S. population.
-This absence of LGBTQ voices from legislative bodies, judicial positions and executive offices allows bigoted legislators to push forward anti-LGBTQ laws and policies that further marginalize the community.
+Yet LGBTQ+ people hold just 0.13% of elected positions, despite the most conservative estimates showing LGBTQ+ people as 4.5% of the US population.
+This absence of LGBTQ+ voices from legislative bodies, judicial positions, and executive offices allows bigoted legislators to push forward anti-LGBTQ+ laws and policies that further marginalize the community.
 Achieving equitable representation is crucial to ending these attacks—but there is a long road ahead.” — “Out for America 2019,” Victory Institute

-If you’re struggling with the idea of your qualifications being diminished by your sexual identity this is a clip for you.
+If you’re struggling with the idea of your qualifications being diminished by your sexual identity, check out this clip.

-While your dedication to the LGBTQ community is one to celebrate, your ability to reach new people and show them what you’re going to do for them and what your plan is for your district is what counts.
+While your dedication to the LGBTQIA+ community is one to celebrate, your ability to reach new people and show them what you’re going to do for them and your plan for your district is what counts.

 If public service is something you really want to do and you’re ready to do it, whose permission are you waiting for?

 Be sure to check out the full video in the She Should Run Community.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.